 Hedayat was also selected as one of the fourteen artists to take part in PUSH, a 2-year project funded by Creative Europe exploring gender/sexual identity, migration & (over) protection in theatre and dance for children.

-Hedayat is in the process of producing and filming her first feature length documentary First Day of Spring.
+Hedayat is in the process of writing and researching her first feature length documentary First Day of Spring.
 The film revolves around the lives of a group of twenty something friends living in Molenbeek in the aftermath of the Brussels attacks.

 Hedayat is also an activist, taking part in projects like We Are Molenbeek, set to find artistic solutions for the radicalisation of some of the youth in Molenbeek.